-Lectures, objective quizzes and exams, online class discussions via discussion boards, written reports, reflections, alternative assignments.
+Lectures, objective quizzes and exams, class discussions, written reports, alternative assignments.

 Course Objectives and/or Competencies:

 Upon successful completion of this course, students will:

 - 1. Recognize, describe, and quantitatively evaluate earth systems, including the land, water, sea, and atmosphere, and how these function as interconnected ecological systems. - 2.
 Assess environmental challenges facing humans caused by their interaction with the physical and biological environment (e.g., population growth, energy resources, food production, pollution, water and resource use). - 3.
 Acquire a scientific vocabulary and critical thinking skills related to environmental science. - 4.
 Assess the effectiveness and feasibility of environmental policy and its impact.